EENI Global Business School

 Like Jesus, Buddha, or Confucius, Laozi would not establish any religion.
 Even though the time has been revered as a God or a Taoist church has emerged.

-The Tao is the cause of everything, its origin, and its end.
-If people follow the Tao, the harmony reigns; if they do not follow it is the chaos.
+Tao is the cause of everything, its origin, and its end.
+If people follow Tao, the harmony reigns; if they do not follow it is the chaos.
 For Laozi, nothing is haphazard.
 If Confucius treated the Heaven to God, Laozi went one step further.
 Unlike the Christian concept of God as the Creator of the universe, the Tao has never been created, has always existed.

 Like other Asian religions, the Tao speaks of the “total absence of desire” as the path to follow.